dat-ecosystem/public-events/website/content/index.md

 </div>

 ### What is Dat?

-Dat is an ecosystem of peer-to-peer projects.
-Read more on the [Dat website](https://dat.foundation).
+[Dat](https://dat.foundation) is a community ecosystem of peer-to-peer projects.
+They build on a shared set of technologies called the [Hypercore protocol](https://hypercore-protocol.org).